elavul/MySQL-Excel----Northwind-Database/README.md

 ---
 ### 🎯 Aims of the Project:

-This project analyzes the Northwind dataset to identify:
+This project is an end-to-end exploratory analysis of the Northwind SQL dataset, where I acted as the data analyst for a fictional company.
+My goal was to identify:
 - Top-performing products, categories, regions and customers
 - Detect market inefficiencies and underperformers
 - Analyze sales performance over time (monthly, yearly)